Franco Vega: Career

 Born in Cutral Co, Argentina, Vega was with the city team, Petrolero Argentino, ACDC Patagonia and Boca Juniors before joining the Vélez Sarsfield youth system.
 Having trained with the first team since 2020, he signed his first professional contract in 2021 with them.
 In August of the same year, he was loaned to Portuguese club Estoril on a deal for a year with an option to buy, making appearances for the under-23 team and winning the 2021–2022 Liga Revelação.

 Despite Vega was promoted to the Estoril first team, he returned to Vélez Sarsfield and was subsequently loaned to Arsenal de Sarandí for the 2023 season.
 For the 2024 season, he joined on loan to Huachipato in the Chilean top division.
 At the end of the year, he ended his contract with Vélez Sarsfield.

 In 2025, Vega returned to his country of birth and joined Alvarado.
+The next year, he joined Deportivo Armenio.

 Personal life

 Vega is of Chilean descent since his paternal grandparents are Chilean, being eligible to represent both Argentina and Chile.
 He got the Chilean nationality in 2023.